kwiamwis/aalenia/potapps/utilities.md

 >
 >creator access required

+`CMORemoveAllOfClass`  Removes from the world all objects with the same class as your focused creator mode object
+>
+>creator access required

+`CMORotate [Roll] [Pitch] [Yaw]`  Rotates your focused creator mode object the specified angle in degrees
+>
+>creator access required

 `CMORotation [Roll] [Pitch] [Yaw]`  Sets the rotation of your focused creator mode object to the specified rotation in degrees
 >
 >creator access required